HEASARC/heasarc-tutorials/tutorials/use_cases/cxc-fermi-irsa-mass_source_analysis/cxc-fermi-irsa-mass_source_analysis.md

 ## Methods involved:
 ### 1. Fermi-LAT analysis using FermiPy
-### 2. Chandra analysis using micromamba CIAO and/or bash scripts, PyXspec for spectral modeling
+### 2. Chandra analysis using micromamba CIAO and/or bash scripts
 ### 3. IRSA and MAST catalog queries using ``astroquery``.